 A young prince must pose as a pirate as part of a daring rescue mission in The King's Buccaneer, a novel from Raymond E. Feist's Riftwar Cycle.

-This time, now that I had own copy and more control of my time, I was able to read it all the way through - something I would do so many more times over the years, as it's one of my all-time favorite novels.
+Once I had own copy and more control of my time, I was able to read it all the way through - something I would do so many more times over the years, as it's one of my all-time favorite novels.
 It even went with me around the world when I participated in the Semester at Sea program, reading it repeatedly during rare quieter moments.
 (I've had to replace that copy since, due to wearing it out from re-reading it that many times.)
 I've gotten to the point where I can open up the book at random and start reading without needing to go back for context.

 Born Raymond E. Gonzales III in Southern California in 1945, Feist grew up an avid fan of classic adventure fiction, including some favorites of mine - Sir Anthony Hope's The Prisoner of Zenda and Rafael Sabatini's Captain Blood.
 (Both of those books have also inspired my own writing, just as The King's Buccaneer did.)
 While attending college at the University of California in San Diego, Feist became a fan of fantasy fiction via computer and tabletop role-playing games.
 His friends, the Thursday Nighters, either came up with either their own Dungeons & Dragons campaign or a new table-top role-playing game altogether - I've heard both, depending on what source I'm using, and I'm not sure which is accurate.
 Either way, the setting for this game was the world of Midkemia, where Feist would later set the majority of his famed Riftwar Cycle.